Wei2624/Wei2624.github.io/_pages/index.md

 ### Other information about me

-* I love to play basketball with friends during weekeneds.
-I also work out in order to improve my basketball skills.
+* I love to play basketball with friends during weekends.
+I also work out to improve my basketball skills.

 * My favorite basketball player is Kobe Bryant.